yuvidcreator/Fonts-Optimization-Python-Docker/readme.txt

-# This mini project is helpful for those who are working on HTML Jinj2 templates
+# Font-Files Compression & Optimisation using Python

-# My Project's One of objective is about HTML to PDF Generation automation pipeline
+--  This mini project is helpful for those who are working on HTML Jinj2 templates --  My Project's One of objective is about HTML to PDF Generation automation pipeline
-# for customly designed PDF Reports generation.
+    for customly designed PDF Reports generation.

-# Technology stack -- for Fonts Optimisation.
+## Technology stack -- for Fonts Optimisation.
 1. Python
 2. HTML + CSS
 3. Jinja2